howtographql/howtographql/content/backend/graphql-scala/0-introduction.md

 ### Motivation

-Scala is very popular language nowadays and it's often chosen to deliver efficient and distributed systems.
-It leverages the Java VM, known mostly for its efficiency.
-Support of Functional Programming and power of Java make able to deliver applications fast in either development or runtime.
+Scala is a very popular language nowadays and it's often chosen to deliver efficient and scalable systems.
+It leverages the Java VM, known for its reliability and robustness.
+Support for Functional Programming, rich ecosystem and stable foundation allow building fast applications, quickly.

 In the next chapters you'll learn how to build your own GraphQL server using Scala and the following technologies:
   * [Scala](https://www.scala-lang.org/) Scala language